Bioinformatics and Genomics

 Mutation, selection and stochasticity combine to leave their footprint in genetic data.
 With the proper tools and analyses, the resulting information can be leveraged to describe mutational processes, obtain estimates of selection, and reveal more intricate evolutionary dynamics.
 We are interested in a variety of topics in the field of genetics.
 A strong focus of the lab lies on cancer as an evolutionary system and selection as a readout.
 This involves investigating different modes of selection active during tumorigenesis, including negative selection, in both the coding as well as the noncoding part of the genome.
 We analyze sequencing and other datasets and develop mathematical and computational approaches to estimate selection.
 An important aspect of this effort is to account for the heterogeneity of mutation rate.
 Estimates of the strength of selection in cancer allow for a prioritization of genes and noncoding regions by their disease relevance, with the ultimate goal of promoting therapeutic advances.
 We extend some of the analyses to the level of human population genetics, which is another active area of research in our lab.
 The main goal of our work is the quantitative description of evolutionary processes through the development of new probabilistic models and computational methods.

-We are looking for highly motivated postdoctoral researchers and PhD students with a background or strong interest in the quantitative description of evolutionary phenomena.
+We are looking for PhD students with a background or strong interest in the quantitative description of evolutionary phenomena.
 This involves mathematical modeling, data analysis, and development of computational approaches to address questions regarding cancer as well as human evolution.
-If you are interested, do not hesitate to write an email to discuss projects and possibilities.
+If you are interested in working with us, do not hesitate to write an email to discuss projects and possibilities.
 If you are interested in pursuing a PhD in our lab, please apply via the following links: CRG PhD call or LaCaixa PhD fellowships.

 Cancer Bayesian Selection Estimation (CBaSE)